tldr-pages/tldr/pages/common/drupal-check.md

 `drupal-check --exclude-dir {{path/to/excluded_directory}},{{path/to/excluded_files/*.php}} {{path/to/directory}}`

-- Don't show progress bar:
+- Don't show a progress bar:

 `drupal-check --no-progress {{path/to/directory}}`